-A move across the ocean can be difficult whether a military family is moving to another country or returning to the United States after living overseas.
+A move across the ocean can be difficult whether a military family is moving to another country or returning to the United States.
+Families who have been there (and back) agree that the culture shock of returning to the US is very much like the culture shock of moving overseas.

 - Life tends to be more family oriented at overseas assignments, and it’s a tightness you don’t have in the States.
 I loved the fact that the (overseas) community is very close-knit, and now I miss that.

-- Coming home is harder than we expected.
+- Returning stateside is harder than we expected.
 Suddenly home doesn’t feel like home.
 It’s almost shocking to be back in America where everyone speaks your language.
 In public, we sometimes feel a loss of privacy, because everyone can understand our English conversations.

 - We missed American restaurants like Chick Fil-A when we were overseas, but what I wouldn’t do for a jagerschnitzel or a doner right now!